 Applicants Sought To Serve On Harris County Appraisal Review Board

-The Harris County Appraisal Review Board is accepting applications from residents interested in serving on the board beginning in January.
+The Harris County Appraisal Review Board is accepting applications from residents interested in service on the board beginning in January 2011.

 The review board hears property owner protests about appraised value, exemption denials and other appraisal district related matters.

-Review board members sit in panels of three to conduct protest hearings, most of which are held during the summer and fall months.
+ARB members sit in panels of three to conduct protest hearings, most of which are during the summer and fall months.

 Members of the review board are appointed by the administrative district judge of the state civil district courts in Harris County and serve two-year terms.
-Service on the review board does not constitute a full-time job, but while conducting hearings, members are paid from $162 to $198 per day, depending on their length of service, for each full day of actual duty.
+Service on the review board does not constitute a full-time job; however, while conducting hearings, members are paid from $162 to $198 per day, depending on their length of service, for each full day of actual duty.

-Review board service is generally a full-time commitment during the summer and fall months and requires members to be available to serve all day, every weekday and many Saturdays from May through September.
+Review board service is generally a full-time commitment during the summer and fall months and requires members to be available to serve all day every weekday, as well as many Saturdays from May through September.

-Jim Robinson, the Harris County Appraisal District’s chief appraiser, said the most important qualification for any ARB member is an attitude of fairness and willingness to devote sufficient time to the responsibilities.
+Jim Robinson, the Harris County Appraisal District’s chief appraiser, noted that the most important qualification for any ARB member is an attitude of fairness and willingness to devote sufficient time to the responsibilities.